ixray-team/ixray-1.6-stcop/README.md

 - Run `DownloadDependencies.bat`
 - Build `XRay.Engine.sln` on `Win32` without projects from `utils`

+There may be `fatal error C1002` at the linking stage of __xrGame__.
+In this case try to set [`/Zm`](https://docs.microsoft.com/en-us/cpp/build/reference/zm-specify-precompiled-header-memory-allocation-limit) parameter of compiler and check the swap file of __Windows__

 ### Editors

 - Run `InstallElpack.bat` and `InstallOther.bat` with administrator permissions